cfengine/documentation/manuals/enterprise-api/browsing-host-information.markdown

       ]
     }

-* * * * *

-Next: [Example - Looking Up Hosts By IP](/manuals/Enterprise-3-0-API#Example-_002d-Looking-Up-Hosts-By-IP),
-Previous: [Example - Listing Hosts With A Given Context](/manuals/Enterprise-3-0-API#Example-_002d-Listing-Hosts-With-A-Given-Context),
-Up: [Browsing Host
-Information](/manuals/Enterprise-3-0-API#Browsing-Host-Information)

-#### 1.6.2 Example: Looking Up Hosts By Hostname
+## Example: Looking Up Hosts By Hostname

 Contexts are powerful, as you can use them to categorize hosts according to a rich set of tags.
 For example, each host is automatically tagged with a canonicalized version of its hostname and IP-address.
-So we could lookup the host with hostname *windows2003-2.test.cfengine.com* as follows (lines split and indented for presentability).
+So we could lookup the host with hostname `windows2003-2.test.cfengine.com` as follows (lines split and indented for presentability).

 **Request**